-Item number Item name Settings 108 AUTO EE SELECT When a cassette is inserted and the function menu item PB/EE is set to EE, select the VTR modes in which input video and audio signals are automatically handled in E-E mode.
-S/F/R : In STOP/EJECT/F.FWD/REW modes STOP: In STOP/EJECT modes 109 FORCED EE WHEN TAPE UNTHREAD During tape threading and unthreading, and when no cassette is inserted, select whether the setting of the function menu item PB/EE controls the PB/EE setting for output signals.
+Item number Item name Settings 107 REC INHIBIT LAMP FLASHING Select whether or not to flash the REC INHI indicator when the function menu item RECINH is set to OFF and the record inhibit plug on the cassette is pressed in.
+OFF : Do not flash the REC INHI indicator.
+ON: Flash the REC INHI indicator.
+108 AUTO EE SELECT When a cassette is inserted and the function menu item PB/EE is set to EE, select the VTR modes in which input video and audio signals are automatically handled in E-E mode.
+[S/F/R]: In STOP/EJECT/F.FWD/REW modes STOP: In STOP/EJECT modes 109 FORCED EE WHEN TAPE UNTHREAD During tape threading and unthreading, and when no cassette is inserted, select whether the setting of the function menu item PB/EE controls the PB/EE setting for output signals.
 OFF : Control by the function menu item PB/EE ON: No control (always E-E signal) 111 TSO PLAY Select whether or not to enable tape speed override mode.
 DIS : Disable tape speed override mode.
-TSO: Enable tape speed override mode.
+TSO : Enable tape speed override mode.
 116 JOG DIAL RESPONSE Select the tape speed characteristics for the search dial rotation rate (VTR commands).
 TYPE1: Tape speed varies linearly over the range -1 to +1.
-TYPE2: Tape speed varies stepwise as shown in figurea) below over the range -3 to +3.
+TYPE2: Tape speed varies stepwise as shown in figure^{a)} below over the range -3 to +3.
 (Characterized by a zone around -1 and +1 where the tape speed is independent of the search dial rotation rate.
 When playing back an HDCAM tape, however, tape speed characteristic TYPE 4 applies.)
-TYPE3: Tape speed varies linearly over the range -3 to +3, as shown in figureb below.
-TYPE4: Tape speed varies stepwise as shown in figurec below over the range -2 to +2.
+TYPE3: Tape speed varies linearly over the range -3 to +3, as shown in figure^{b)} below.
+TYPE4: Tape speed varies stepwise as shown in figure^{c)} below over the range -2 to +2.
 (Characterized by a zone around -1 and +1 where the tape speed is independent of the search dial rotation rate) 117 CONTROL PANEL SELECTION Select the control panel function when the PANEL SELECT switch on the switch panel is set to REAR.
 SW: Only the control panel connected to the CONTROL PANEL connector on the connector panel functions.
 PARA : The control panels connected to the CONTROL PANEL connectors on the switch panel and connector panel both function.